PlatONnetwork/PlatON-Go/cases/README.md

 --accountFile "deploy/accounts.yml": Specify the account file for testing

---initChain: This option appears to indicate that the chain data is to be initialized. if there is no such option, the chain data is not initialized.

 --installDependency：Indicates that the node needs to install the required dependencies, which is generally used during the first deployment; if it is not, it is no longer installed.

 --installSuperVisor：Indicates whether the node is installed with the supervisor service.
 It is usually used for the first deployment.
 If you do not have this option, it is no longer installed.